edwardp8740/sep10-freedom-project/blog/entry02.md

 ## Engineering Design Process

 I am currently on the second step of the engineering design process, (Research), moving to step 3, (Brainstorm).
 I think I'm in a good place right now because I don't think I'm behind on anything and I have some good info for my website.
 To get ahead, I will try to start step 3, brainstorming.
+Besides that I think I'm in a good position.

+## Skills

+Skills I've improved on or learned:
+* **How to Google**
+*

 [Previous](entry01.md) | [Next](entry03.md)